surma/surma.dev/content/things/js-to-asc.md

 + unchecked(line[line_index] = prev_out_r);
 ```

 But there’s more: The Typed Arrays (`Uint8Array`, `Float32Array`, ...) offer the same API as they do on the platform, meaning they are merely a view of an underlying raw `ArrayBuffer`.
 This is good in that the API design is familiar and battle-tested, but due to the lack of high-level optimizations means that every access to a field in the array (like `myFloatArray[23]`) needs to access memory twice: Once to load the pointer to the underlying `ArrayBuffer`, and another to load the value at the right offset.
-V8 is most likely able to optimize that into a single memory operation.
+V8, is it can tell that you are accessing the Typed Array but never the underlying buffer, is most likely able to optimize that into a single memory access.

-To that end, AssemblyScript provides `StaticArray<T>`
+To that end, AssemblyScript provides `StaticArray<T>`, which is mostly equivalent to an `Array<T>` except that it can’t grow.
+With a fixed length, there is no need keep the Array entity separate from the memory the values are stored in, removing that indirection.

+I applied both these optimizations to my “naïve port” and measured again:

 |||datatable
 {